Ronovo/Story-Transfer-Repo/chapter1dogmanrough.md

 Inside was a loaf of bread, as well as 6 pieces of dried meat.
 He scarfed down the loaf of bread in seconds, then prepared to eat a piece of meat when a cry rung out across the desert.

 "I think I heard something over here!" a voice yelled close by.

+With a deep breath in and out, Ronovo braced to sprint again.
+Peaking over the boulder, he saw an Outlaw Swordsman advancing towards him.
+Further off, the rest of his squad was advancing fast.
+He had to get out of here fast or he was toast.

+As he took off, the swordsman yelled "I FOUND HIM!!
+EVERYONE, ON ME!".
+He could hear the footsteps speed up behind him as the swordsman began pursuit.

+With the headstart he had, Ronovo weaved over the massive sand mounds, hoping to lose his fate in the high ridges.
+As he crested another one, he stopped in his tracks.
+About 100 yards away were 3 massive Skimmers advancing in his direction.
+They had not seen him yet, but if he didn't act fast, they would be making a beeline towards him.
+He could not turn around, lest he face the wrath of the Outlaw Farmers.

+There was a ridge to his right that he could run over.
+If there was no cover there, he would be screwed.
+However, there were a lot of Outlaws behind him, and the thought of robbing their dead bodies after they run into the Skimmers was too appetizing to pass up.
+Luckily, as he crested the ridge, he saw some more rocks he could hide behind.
+He hunkered down and waiting for the bloodshed to begin.

+Over the ridge, he could hear the Outlaws crest the ridge.

+"SKIMMERS!!!"
+A voice cried out.
+A skimmer screech pierced the night as they descended upon the group of surpised Outlaws.